You turn to Democracy Now! for ad-free news you can trust. Maybe you

-Steve Bannon: “Hey, Bryan, how you doing, man?”
+Stephen Bannon: “Hey, Bryan.
+How you doing, man?”

-Bryan Sanders: “And I just want you to know—I couldn’t have you come to Tucson and not hear this.”
+Bryan Sanders: “And I just want you to know, because I couldn’t have you come to Tucson and not hear this.”

-Bryan Sanders: “You’re about to have an orange jumpsuit.”
+Bryan Sanders: “You’re going to have an orange jumpsuit.”

-In Jacksonville, Florida, students and antifascist activists are planning a counter-protest at the University of North Florida today, as neo-Nazis plan to rally on behalf of a student who was suspended after posting a threatening photo on social media.
-The photograph shows political science student Ken Parker shirtless, posing with a semiautomatic assault rifle, and a swastika tattooed on his chest.
+In Jacksonville, Florida, students and anti-fascist activists are planning a counterprotest at the University of North Florida today, as neo-Nazis plan to rally on behalf of a student who was suspended after posting a threatening photo on social media.
+The photograph shows political science student Ken Parker shirtless, posing with a semiautomatic assault rifle and with a swastika tattooed on his chest.
 Parker posted it to a Black Lives Matter-aligned student group’s Facebook page, along with a threat against the group Students for a Democratic Society.

-Shaza Hussein: “For the next 50 years, I hope to see that elected officials are changing the tide and we’re shifting towards protecting the earth and making sure that we do things like protecting Native American communities and measuring the cultural impacts, moving towards renewable energy, just moving toward clean energy and formulating a better future, and a future worth leaving for future generations.”
+Shaza Hussein: “For the next 50 years, I hope to see that elected officials are changing the tide and we’re shifting towards protecting the Earth and making sure that we do things like protecting Native American communities and measuring the cultural impacts, moving towards renewable energy, just moving towards clean energy and formulating a better future and a future worth meeting for future generations.”